 \section{Abstract}

 For odd primes $p$ we consider the factors

 and study products of $A(p)$ restricted to unions of residue classes modulo $2^m$.
-We give a simple criterion for the existence of a finite nonzero limit, prove a logarithmic asymptotic in the general case, and express the limiting constant in terms of Mertens-type constants in arithmetic progressions (hence in terms of Dirichlet $L$-values), and give reproducible high-precision computations of the resulting constants.
+We give a simple criterion for the existence of a finite nonzero limit, prove a logarithmic asymptotic in the general case, express the limiting constant in terms of Mertens-type constants in arithmetic progressions (hence in terms of Dirichlet $L$-values), and give reproducible high-precision computations of the resulting constants.